Our trustees

 Saba’s (she/they) professional experience started in management consulting and venture capital, before moving to work with organising and activist groups first in the US and then in the UK.

 She is currently the CEO of The Advocacy Academy, a youth organising movement based in South London.
-Saba is also currently a Trustee at Citizens UK, a power-powered campaigning group, and a Trustee of the Joseph Rowntree Reform Trust.
+Saba is also currently a trustee at Citizens UK, a power-powered campaigning group, and a trustee of the Joseph Rowntree Reform Trust.

 Previously, Saba was a Director of the Seabury Group consulting across the EMEA regions and the Founder and CEO of Global Action for Development overseeing global operations across the UK, Ghana and Algeria, focused primarily on healthcare and education.
 Saba has an MBA from Wharton Business School and an MSci in Mathematics from Imperial College London.